MicrosoftDocs/windows-itpro-docs/windows/manage/uev-deploy-uev-for-custom-applications.md

 The UE-V service checks this folder for templates that were added, updated, or removed.
 It registers new and changed templates and unregisters removed templates.
 By default, templates are registered and unregistered one time per day at 3:30 A.M. local time by the Task Scheduler and at system startup.
 To customize the frequency of this scheduled task, see [Changing the frequency of UE-V scheduled tasks](uev-changing-the-frequency-of-scheduled-tasks.md).

-You can configure the settings template catalog path with command-line options, Group Policy, WMI, or Windows PowerShell.
+You can configure the settings template catalog path with Group Policy, WMI, or Windows PowerShell.
 Templates stored at the settings template catalog path are automatically registered and unregistered by a scheduled task.

 **To configure the settings template catalog for UE-V:**